samanyuahuja/thoxt-reel/replit.md

 ## Frontend Architecture

-The client-side is built using React 18 with TypeScript, utilizing Vite as the build tool for fast development and optimized production builds.
-The UI framework is based on Radix UI primitives with shadcn/ui components, styled using Tailwind CSS with a custom dark theme featuring a signature yellow accent color (`--thoxt-yellow: hsl(45, 100%, 51%)`).
+The client-side is built using vanilla HTML5, CSS3, and JavaScript.
+HTML templates are served by Flask using Jinja2 templating engine.
+The UI features a custom dark theme with yellow accent colors, fully responsive design for mobile and desktop.

-State management is handled through TanStack Query (React Query) for server state management and caching, with local component state managed via React hooks.
-The routing system uses Wouter for lightweight client-side navigation.

 Key frontend architectural decisions:
-- **Component Architecture**: Modular component structure with reusable UI components in `/components/ui/`
+- **Template System**: Jinja2 templates in `/templates/` directory with base.html layout
-- **Styling System**: CSS-in-JS approach using Tailwind CSS with CSS custom properties for theming
+- **Styling System**: Pure CSS3 with CSS custom properties, mobile-first responsive design
-- **Type Safety**: Full TypeScript integration with strict compiler options
-- **Performance**: Code splitting and lazy loading capabilities through Vite
+- **JavaScript**: Vanilla JavaScript for all interactions, no frameworks or build tools
+- **Media Handling**: MediaRecorder API for video recording, IndexedDB for client-side storage
+- **Mobile Support**: Touch-optimized controls, fullscreen recorder, gesture navigation

 ## Backend Architecture

-The server-side follows a Node.js Express.js architecture with TypeScript support.
-The application uses an ESM module system and runs on a single-server deployment model with development and production configurations.
+The server-side is built with Python Flask, a lightweight WSGI web application framework.
+The application runs on a development server in debug mode with hot reloading.

-Database architecture utilizes PostgreSQL with Drizzle ORM for type-safe database operations and schema management.
-The database schema includes tables for users, articles, reels, and script generation requests with proper foreign key relationships.
+Database architecture uses SQLite for local data persistence with a simple schema for reels storage.
+The Flask app is spawned by a Node.js shim (server/index.ts) to integrate with the existing Replit workflow system.

 API structure follows RESTful conventions with endpoints for:
-- Article management (`/api/articles`)
-- Script generation (`/api/generate-script`)
+- Reel CRUD operations (`/api/reels`)
+- View and like tracking (`/api/reels/<id>/views`, `/api/reels/<id>/likes`)
-- File upload and media processing capabilities
+- Static file serving for CSS, JavaScript, and media assets

 Key backend architectural decisions:
-- **ORM Choice**: Drizzle ORM selected for type safety and performance over traditional ORMs
-- **Database**: PostgreSQL chosen for ACID compliance and advanced features
+- **Framework**: Flask chosen for simplicity and Python ecosystem
+- **Database**: SQLite for local file-based storage, no external dependencies
+- **Template Engine**: Jinja2 for server-side HTML rendering
-- **API Design**: RESTful API architecture with JSON responses
+- **API Design**: RESTful JSON API with CORS support for cross-origin requests
-- **Error Handling**: Centralized error handling middleware with proper HTTP status codes
+- **Process Management**: Node.js shim wrapper for workflow integration

 ## Data Storage Solutions

 The application uses a hybrid storage approach:
-- **Primary Database**: PostgreSQL via Neon Database (serverless PostgreSQL)
+- **Primary Database**: SQLite (local file-based database in reels.db)
-- **Development Storage**: In-memory storage implementation for rapid prototyping
-- **Media Storage**: Google Cloud Storage integration for video and image assets
+- **Client Storage**: IndexedDB (ThoxtReelsDB) for video blobs and thumbnails
-- **File Processing**: Client-side video processing capabilities with FFmpeg.wasm
+- **Media Storage**: Browser-based blob storage with download capabilities
+- **Session Storage**: In-memory during active recording sessions

-Database schema design includes:
+Database schema design:
-- Users table with authentication fields
-- Articles table for source content with metadata
-- Reels table linking videos to source articles with processing metadata
+- Reels table with id, title, duration, thumbnail, video_blob, views, likes, created_at
-- Script generation requests table for AI workflow tracking
+- IndexedDB stores complete video blobs for playback and download
+- Thumbnail generation using HTML5 Canvas API

 ## Authentication and Authorization